paul-wolf/djaq/README.md

 Values in the `choices` argument of fields that take only a limited set of values will not be retrieved.
-These are not accessible to Djaq which only get retrieve what is available via SQL.
+These are not accessible to Djaq which only retrieves what is available via SQL.

 ## Quickstart